II.c. Accreditation Process: Public Information and Change Notifications

 Program decisions for which the CAA took an adverse action (e.g., withhold or withdraw accreditation or candidate status), will be considered final 30 days after the opportunity for appeal has elapsed.
 These programs also are given the opportunity to provide any comments that it may wish to make regarding the adverse decision.
 Final decisions to place a program on probation or withhold or withdraw an accreditation status will be made available to the public within 24 hours of notification to the program through posting the information on ASHA's website.

 Within 60 days after a final decision, the CAA will make available to the ED, the State licensing or authorizing agency, appropriate accrediting agencies, and the public, a brief statement summarizing the reasons for withholding or withdrawing an accreditation status of a program, and the comments, if any, that the affected program may wish to make regarding the decision.
 This information will be published on its website, or may be requested in writing to the Chair, Council on Academic Accreditation in Audiology and Speech-Language Pathology, American Speech- Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850 (800-498-2071 or 301-296-5700).
-CAA will include in its public notice of final accreditation actions the basis for the decisions, indicating the standards cited and compliance level along with the Accreditation Action Report.
+CAA will include in its public notice of final accreditation actions the basis for the decisions, indicating the standards cited and compliance level along with the Accreditation Action Report or decision letter as appropriate.

 The CAA also notifies the ED, the appropriate State licensing or authorizing agency, the appropriate accrediting agencies, and upon request, the public if an accredited or candidate program decides (a) to withdraw voluntarily from accreditation or candidacy, within 30 days of notification from the program that it is withdrawing voluntarily from accreditation or candidacy, or (b) lets its accreditation or candidacy lapse, within 30 days of the date on which accreditation or candidacy lapses.
 The CAA does not publish the names of programs that have their accreditation decision deferred for clarification or additional information.